shamaima/main.ts/README.md

 # main.ts
-in this repository we are creating a typescript file of main.ts
+in this repository we are creating a typescript file of main.ts app.ts & major.ts